Accessing internal servers remotely

 SSH with Remote Port Binding

 The key to the whole operation.
-From our internal, NAT enabled machine, we simply run the following command: ssh [email protected] -R 10000:localhost:80 This will connect to our gateway machine, and set port 10000 on the gateway to map to port 80 on our specific internal VM.
+From our internal, NAT enabled machine, we simply run the following command: ssh user@gatewaymachine -R 10000:localhost:80 This will connect to our gateway machine, and set port 10000 on the gateway to map to port 80 on our specific internal VM.

 Depending on your Internet connection, SSH may not be very reliable.
 There are some setting changes you can make to ensure the connection is maintained even when idle, however this does not help when the connection is severed.
 AutoSSH helps you maintain a continuous connection, reconnecting when it does disconnect.